 Exploring Stony Pond Farm

 We gave up on the idea of watching the sunrise pretty quickly, but we did enjoy a primo cup of coffee outside the cabin before setting off to explore the farm.
 Stony Pond Farm sits on almost 300 acres of land with incredible views of the surrounding Green Mountains.
+Visitors are free to explore, as long as they don’t disrupt the livestock.
 There’s a pond on-site for swimming (too cold for us), trails for meandering, and a whole heap of farm animals to hang out with.

 We met a few sweet cows in the field —